 There’s a town in Pennsylvania called Roseto that is known for its unusually low rate of heart disease.
 In the mid-20th century, there was almost no record of heart attacks reported in the town and research shows that it was their strong sense of community that was responsible for the good health and long lives.
+Read on to find out more about hot stone.

 Whilst I’m sure that we are all far too aware of the what’s taking over the headlines at the moment, I can’t help feel it’s relevant to start this feature by mentioning the real sense of community and friendliness that I felt when I visited Hot Stone London recently.
 It’s at weird times like these where people really shine through, and the staff at this cute Japanese gem just a stones’ throw away from Angel station were no exception.